Kentuck Knob: Architecture

 Kentuck Knob is a single-story dwelling with three bedrooms.
 The building is one of Wright's few remaining higher-end Usonian houses, as well as an example of Wright's later Usonian work.
 The design includes elements of organic architecture.
-For example, most of the stone for the house came from the estate itself, though the floors use stone from Maryland.
-Around 800 ST of stone may have been used at Kentuck Knob.
+Wright made extensive use of stone, a material that he described as creating inspiring "marvels of beauty"; Kentuck Knob may incorporate around 800 ST of stone.
+Most of the stone for the house came from the estate itself, though the floors use stone from Maryland.
 The house also has woodwork made of Tidewater red cypress, which was selected because the material did not rot easily; sources disagree on whether the wood came from Florida or South Carolina.
 Large amounts of glass are also used for the walls and rooftop skylights.
 Kentuck Knob also includes typical Usonian features such as built-in furniture, narrow corridors, and a carport.
+The building's design details are partially influenced by the International Style, despite Wright's dislike for that style.

 The house has two wings (a living-room wing and bedroom wing), which bend away from each other at a 120-degree angle and are of equal length.
 The wings converge at a hexagonal core, which resembles a stone chimney.
 These wings are built around a floor grid consisting of equilateral triangles measuring 2.3 ft long on each side.
 (Note: Hoffmann 2000, includes diagrams of the floor grids.
 The distance between the base and vertex of each equilateral triangle is 2 ft, while the side length is 2 ft 3+11/16 in.
 Other sources cite the triangles as having a side length of 4.5 ft, nearly twice the actual side length.)
-The grid consists of three groups of parallel lines, each running 4 ft apart and at a 60-degree orientation to each other.
+The grid consists of parallel lines on three axes, each running 4 ft apart and at a 60-degree orientation to each other.
 The arrangement of the lines creates equilateral-hexagonal tiles, each consisting of six equilateral triangles.
 There are standalone equilateral triangles adjacent to each side of every hexagon; the juxtaposition of shapes creates overlapping hexagrams (six-sided stars) and parallelograms.
 The grid dictated the size and shape of the interior furniture.
 The house is variously cited as containing either 53, 54, or 58 exterior angles.
 Due to the grid, the house is sometimes described as not having any right angles or having only two right angles.

 In a similar manner to a passive solar house, the building is oriented to the west and south, since the house primarily received natural light from these directions throughout the year.
-The orientation was in keeping with Wright's belief that every room should be exposed to sunlight at some point throughout the day.
+The orientation reflects Wright's belief that every room should be exposed to sunlight at some point throughout the day.
 As such, the living room could receive direct sunlight in the winter, but not in the summer.
 The bedroom wing, extending to the northeast, is partly embedded into the adjacent knoll.
-The grid of triangles also enabled the house to "embrace the hill and at the same time open the interior space in unexpected ways", as Wright described it.
+Wright stated that the grid of triangles also enabled the house to "embrace the hill and at the same time open the interior space in unexpected ways".